manuelgeek/laravel-blogging-platform/README.md

 `docker-compose exec app php artisan db:seed`

-optional
+NOTE: The `start.sh` file takes care of schedulers and queued jobs that auto imports the Eternal Posts from API.

-`docker-compose exec app php artisan config:cache`
+Ideally, the `60s` interval is for demo purposes, in normal running of the App, 3/4 hts interval makes much sense

-you can run more commands via
+You can also run more commands via

 `docker-compose exec app [command here]`

-access you app via
+access you app via link;

 `http:your_ip:8000` or `localhost:8000`

-[extra] - to force  create images
+[Extra] - to force  create images

 `docker-compose up -d --force-recreate --no-deps --build`

-### Running Tests
+## Running Tests

 `php artisan run test`